django/deps/draft/orm-field-api-related-improvement.rst

 Background:
 ===========
-Django's ORM is a simple & powerful tool which suits most use-cases.
-However, historicaly it has some design limitations and complex internal API which makes it not only hard to maintain but also produce inconsistant behaviours.
+Historically Django's ORM  has some design limitations and complex internal API which makes it not only hard to maintain but also produce inconsistant behaviours.